OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-java-how-to-use.md

             uploadAccessPolicy = mediaService
                 .create(AccessPolicy.create("uploadAccessPolicy", 15.0, EnumSet.of(AccessPolicyPermission.WRITE)));

-            // Create a Locator using hello AccessPolicy and Asset uploadLocator = mediaService
+            // Create a Locator using the AccessPolicy and Asset uploadLocator = mediaService
                 .create(Locator.create(uploadAccessPolicy.getId(), resultAsset.getId(), LocatorType.SAS));

-            // Create hello Blob Writer using hello Locator uploader = mediaService.createBlobWriter(uploadLocator);
+            // Create the Blob Writer using the Locator uploader = mediaService.createBlobWriter(uploadLocator);

             File file = new File("BigBuckBunny.mp4");

-            // hello local file that will be uploaded tooyour Media Services account InputStream input = new FileInputStream(file);
+            // The local file that will be uploaded to your Media Services account InputStream input = new FileInputStream(file);

             System.out.println("Uploading " + fileName);

-            // Upload hello local file toohello asset uploader.createBlockBlob(fileName, input);
+            // Upload the local file to the asset uploader.createBlockBlob(fileName, input);

-            // Inform Media Services about hello uploaded files mediaService.action(AssetFile.createFileInfos(resultAsset.getId()));
+            // Inform Media Services about the uploaded files mediaService.action(AssetFile.createFileInfos(resultAsset.getId()));
             System.out.println("Uploaded Asset File " + fileName);